KOMAL9/KOMAL9/README.md

 - 👋 Hi, I’m @KOMAL9
-- 👀 I’m interested in React and its ecosystem.
+- 👀 I’m interested in React .
-- 🌱 I’m currently learning React and its workflows .
+- 🌱 From building responsive UI components to optimizing performance, I love diving deep into the React ecosystem.
 - 💞️ I’m looking to collaborate on working together as react developers.
 - 📫 How to reach me komalapril9@gmail.com